 The Netherlands Economy

-Working abroad sounds like an adventure to many people.
-However, job search in the Netherlands requires more than just the obvious Netherlands CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get the Netherlands jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in the Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to get the work in the Netherlands.

-Do not take too lightly the influence a job in the Netherlands can have on the effect of your adventure!
+Do not take too lightly the influence an employment in the Netherlands can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Netherlands economy - overview: The Netherlands has a prosperous and open economy, which depends heavily on foreign trade.
 The Dutch economy is the fifth-largest economy in the euro-zone and is noted for stable industrial relations, moderate unemployment and inflation, a sizable current account surplus, and an important role as a European transportation hub.
 Industrial activity is predominantly in food processing, chemicals, petroleum refining, and electrical machinery.
 A highly mechanized agricultural sector employs no more than 2% of the labor force but provides large surpluses for the food-processing industry and for exports.